 - Personal property up to $1,000 and federal income tax refunds, among other items

 - Certain public benefits such as Social Security and unemployment benefits

 Florida's Chapter 7 bankruptcy exemptions are among the nation's most generous, but you must have lived in Florida for at least two years to take advantage of them.

 Act Promptly, for the Sake of Your Finances and Your Peace of Mind

 Procrastination is a natural human tendency, especially when you are not sure how to react to a gathering debt crisis.
 It is best not to procrastinate, however, when you know that a debt hurricane is on it way.
-If you're not sure what to do, the first step is to make an informed decision with the help of an experienced Florida bankruptcy lawyer.
+If you're not sure what to do, the first step is to make an informed decision with the help of an experienced bankruptcy attorney in Englewood, Florida.

-Contact David Holland Law today by calling (941)744-5450 or filling out our online case evaluation form to schedule a free consultation with an experienced Florida bankruptcy lawyer.
+Contact David Holland Law today by calling (941)744-5450 or filling out our online case evaluation form to schedule a free consultation with an experienced Englewood bankruptcy attorney.
 We serve clients throughout Englewood, including Grove City, Manasota Key, Manasota Beach/Woodmere, and elsewhere in town.
 We offer free telephone and in-office consultations.